f3mi/DTS-developer-challenge/docs/diagrams-readme.md

 This directory contains wireframes and data models for the Task Management System project, created using Mermaid diagram syntax.

+## Diagram Overview

+The diagrams in this directory represent the actual implemented features of the Task Management System, including:

+1. **Basic Task Management**
+   - Task creation with title, description, status, and due date
+   - Task listing and filtering
+   - Status updates and deletion

+2. **User Authentication**
+   - Login and registration
+   - Session management

+3. **Dashboard**
+   - Task summary statistics
+   - Status distribution visualization

 ## Viewing the Diagrams

 ### Option 1: GitHub Rendering